 If you wanted a home equity loan to help your small business grow, Hometap may be able to help.
-Hometap is more flexible because they make you an investment offer – which is usually 5%-15% of your home’s current value.
+Hometap is more flexible because they make you an investment offer – which is usually 5% to 15% of your home’s current value.
 In ten years you can either sell your home and pay a portion of the proceeds or simply pay the investment back through other means.